CorVS+: Correspondence-Driven Association of Video Trajectories and Sensors for Identity-Aware Person Localization in Warehouses: Proposed Method: CorVS+

 \subsection{Correspondence Estimation Model}

 Recent progress in computer vision technologies has improved the performance of human detection and tracking \cite{NEURIPS2024_c34ddd05,10943837,10.1609/aaai.v38i6.28386}.
-Nevertheless, location data calculated from the bounding boxes often contain errors, particularly with distorted wide-angle cameras or occlusion-prone environments.
+Still, location data calculated from the bounding boxes often contain errors, particularly with distorted wide-angle cameras or occlusion-prone environments.
 Additionally, it is too costly to manually implement a heuristic rule set that can handle a wide range of personal attributes and actions in industrial settings.
 In this context, we leverage deep learning to consider various spatiotemporal features automatically and improve the robustness.
+Key extensions regarding the model from our preliminary work \cite{11213222} include the following. \begin{itemize} \item The new model accepts variable-length inputs.
+This change involves architectural updates, such as padding support and positional encoding. \item Two data augmentation strategies, random masking and shifting, are applied to positive samples. \item The pre-trained weights will be made publicly available. \end{itemize}